Boosting Point Clouds Rendering via Radiance Mapping: Experiments

 \subsection{Complexity Analysis}

 \textbf{(a) Model Size} Our model includes a 5-layer MLP for radiance mapping and a U-Net for refinement.
 Their sizes are 0.75M and 7.3M respectively.
 The NeRF MLP has a size of 4.8M.
-NPBG (\citeauthor{aliev2020neural}) uses the same U-Net architecture as ours, but its neural descriptors are proportional to the number of points.
-Demonstrated with ScanNet, whose point clouds are about in the size of 2 millions points, the model size of the neural descriptors would be 8M.
-NPBG++ (\citeauthor{rakhimov2022npbg++}) also use neural descriptors and a refinement U-Net.
-One difference is that it uses an additional U-Net as the image feature extractor to obtain the neural descriptor.
-Their sizes are 53M in total.
+NPBG (\citeauthor{aliev2020neural}) uses the same U-Net architecture as ours (7.3M), but its neural descriptors are proportional to the number of points.
+Demonstrated with ScanNet, whose point clouds are about in the size of 2 millions points, the model size of the neural descriptors would be 61M.
+Hence the total size of NPBG is 68.3M.
+NPBG++ (\citeauthor{rakhimov2022npbg++}) uses a convolution neural network in the size of 17.5M as the image feature extractor to obtain the neural descriptor.
 Besides, NPBG++ uses a smaller U-Net in refinement stage, whose size is 1.2M.
+It results in a totol model size of 18.7M.
 PlenOctree has a much larger model size as 440M. \textbf{(b) Time Complexity} In Table \ref{tab:size_time}, we show the Frame Per Second (FPS) of each method.
 All results are measured on a TiTAN Xp with an image size of $800\times 800$.
 The point clouds-based methods (ours, NPBG and NPBG++) require rasterization for pre-processing (All implemented in OpenGL).
 NPBG and NPBG++ need to rasterize the point clouds five times into five different resolution to feed into the refinement U-Net, while ours only need one.
 Therefore their FPS are slightly lower than ours.
 Our method outperforms these two methods with a FPS of 20.
 NeRF needs burdersome pre-processing, which severely slower the speed, yielding a 0.015 FPS.
 Point-NeRF follows the volume rendering formulation like NeRF with point clouds as input.
 Hence it also suffers from heavy sampling and high computation cost, with an FPS of 0.125.